julioacontreras/akuma-project/README.md

 ## About Akuma

-Akuma is a open source project to create projects using model with templates to generate in engines.
+Akuma is a open source project to create projects using model and templates to generate code by engines.

 ![Flow](img/flow.png)